mohamed-zakariya/modi-sic/README.md

   - Assembly code's dependency on the symbol table for address references.
   - Synchronization challenges with changes in the symbol table during execution.

-Feel free to explore each script and contribute to the development of this project.
-If you have any questions or encounter issues, please open an [issue](https://github.com/your-username/your-repository/issues).

-## License

-This project is licensed under the [MIT License](LICENSE).